Prevent Healthcare Data Breaches: A 12-Step Guide

 If counterfeits are your main problem: Red Points or Sentryc.
 Both handle high-volume marketplace enforcement with automated takedowns.

 If phishing domains target your employees: Netcraft for fast takedowns.
-Bolster for AI-powered detection of emerging techniques.
+Bolster for AI-powered detection of new techniques.

 If social media impersonation is growing: ZeroFox covers 180+ platforms.
 BrandShield handles social alongside domain and counterfeit threats.